stormasm/zednotes/rightclickmenu.md

 Anchored is used in Kallax as a dropdown to both *play* and *queue* a track.

+This zed commit point is what Kallax used to use in its Cargo.lock where the old overlays work fine.

 ```rust
 gco 4dc61f7ccd6ac77a6f03d90d7ee80e855b0f32b9
 ```

+This is where you land if you check out the above commit point...

 https://github.com/zed-industries/zed/tree/4dc61f7ccd6ac77a6f03d90d7ee80e855b0f32b9

+This PR is where overlay was renamed to anchored

 ### gpui: Rework overlay element #9911
 https://github.com/zed-industries/zed/pull/9911